ioccc-src/winner/2015/duble/README.md

 ```

 Uppercase and lowercase chars are rendered the same.
 The program also understand
-the space and the linefeed (\n).
+the space and the linefeed (`\n`).
 Other chars are simply ignored (most of the
 time ;)

 #### Stack size

-This limitation is due to the heavy use of recursivity.
+This limitation is due to the heavy use of recursion.
 After having processed a
 large number of characters, the process may exceed the stack size and crash.
 (However I did not experience this myself.
 The top-level recursion might be
 removed by the compiler as part of its optimizations.)

 #### Line rendering

 The program does its best to avoid cutting words at the end of lines, but it
 could still happen in case of long words.

 ### Subtleties and extra features

 #### Handling more than text docs?